embbnux/baby-piano-app/Marketing.md

 ## 🎹 About the App

-**Baby Piano** is not just a toy; it is a magic musical instrument designed for everyone.
+**PianoSprout** is not just a toy; it is a magic musical instrument designed for everyone.
 Whether you are a parent looking for a fun educational app for your child, or an adult looking for a relaxing way to unwind, Baby Piano lets you play beautiful melodies instantly.

 Built with the latest **SwiftUI** technology and powered by the **AudioKit** audio engine, we bring you a realistic and responsive musical experience right in your pocket.